 Committed performance athletes and players with a learning disability, who are successful within their Home Country, but have yet to record GB or International qualifying performances should pursue the UK Level Classification.
-This Level of classification is valid for UK athletes who compete in UK competitions only.
-A UK Level classification is not obligatory for all UK competitions.
+This level of classification is valid for UK athletes who compete in UK competitions only.
+A UK level classification is not obligatory for all UK competitions.
 It is important that the entry form and more specifically the qualifying criteria are checked.

-All Scottish applications for UK Level Classifications are submitted to UKSA through SDS.
-The UK Sports Association for People with Learning Disability expects submissions from SDS to be lodged with UKSA at least FOUR weeks prior to the closing date for entries for the competition at which the athlete plans to compete.
-The submission of a UK Level Classification application is no guarantee that a classification will be granted.
+All Scottish applications for UK level classifications are submitted to UKSA (UK Sports Association for People with Learning Disability) through SDS.
+UKSA expects submissions from SDS to be lodged with UKSA at least FOUR weeks prior to the closing date for entries for the competition at which the athlete plans to compete.
+The submission of a UK level classification application is no guarantee that a classification will be granted.